jfet97/jducers/README.md

 ## fun

 A lot!
-ES8 is so powerful, in few lines I created something very difficult to do before without a library.
+ES8 is so powerful, in few lines I created something very difficult to do before without a library

 ## license